-A pioneer in the French jean trend in America, Rudes first entered the denim market sector with the launch of the Paris 2000 jeans line in the late 70’s.
-Initially based in New York, Rudes moved his company to Los Angeles in the early 80’s where he set up apparel brands such as Area Code and A. Gold E, a denim sportswear brand created in partnership with Ron Herman and Adriano Goldschmied.
-Prior to launching J Brand in partnership with stylist Susie Crippen, Rudes also consulted in the denim department of retailer Abercrombie & Fitch.
+Rudes has worked in the fashion industry for over 35 years.
+A pioneer in the French-jean trend in America, he first entered the denim market with the launch of the Paris 2000 jeans line in the late ’70s.
+Initially based in New York, Rudes moved his company to Los Angeles in the early ’80s where he set up apparel brands including Area Code and A. Gold E (a denim sportswear brand created in partnership with Ron Herman and Adriano Goldschmied) and later consulted in the denim department of retailer Abercrombie & Fitch.

 He launched J Brand in 2005 alongside stylist Susie Crippen.
 During Rudes’s time as chief executive, the label regularly collaborated on collections with brands including Proenza Schouler , Christopher Kane and Topshop, eventually launching a menswear line in 2008.
 In 2010 the company was acquired by Star Avenue Capital LLC a growth equity vehicle formed by Irving Place Capital and the Creative Artists Agency (CAA).
 Starworks subsequently sold its stake to Japanese investment company Fast Retailing in early 2013, with Rudes retaining a 19.9% shareholding.